Property Tax Resources · Llano County, Texas

 Llano County sits at the geological heart of Texas, where the ancient Llano Uplift — the Precambrian granite core of the continent — breaks through the Hill Country limestone to create the pink granite landscape that built the Texas State Capitol.
 Llano is the county seat, and the Llano River draws anglers and paddlers year-round.
 Horseshoe Bay on Lake LBJ and the surrounding lakefront communities have made the county one of the fastest-appreciating real estate markets in Central Texas.

 At 1.12%, Llano County’s effective rate exceeds the national median — but on properties whose values have been swept dramatically upward by Austin and San Antonio lake-house demand, that rate produces a $3,130 median bill and much higher in lakefront communities.
-Nearly 60% of those who protested in 2024 achieved reductions — among the higher success rates in the Hill Country.
+In 2024, 46% of Llano County protests resolved through the informal process received a value reduction, and 43% of written ARB determinations lowered the appraised value (Texas Comptroller, 2024 Appraisal District Operations Survey).
 Your deadline is May 15, 2026.

 Official CAD site — appraisal notices, exemption applications, and district contact information.